 If a patient is not carefully and constantly monitored during cardiac surgery, and if the surgical technique is not correct, serious injury or death may result.
 Even a slight error can result in unexpected stroke, brain damage, disability, or even death.
 Complications and side effects from cardiac surgery can be extremely costly not only physically and emotionally, but also financially.
 From additional surgeries to months of missed work, you need financial compensation to avoid financial distress and ruin.

-Our Massachusetts cardiac surgery lawyers represent families throughout New England, including New Hampshire and Rhode Island.
+Our Boston cardiac surgery lawyers represent families throughout New England, including New Hampshire and Rhode Island.
 If you or someone you know has suffered an injury or death during cardiac surgery, you may be entitled to seek compensation for your losses.
 Crowe & Mulvey, LLP’s lawyers are trained to identify abnormalities and errors that can result in harm during cardiac surgery and can locate and review documentation of surgical and cardiac care that may not even be part of the patient’s record.
 Our team includes nurses and nurse-attorneys with years of experience treating cardiac patients.

 Contact us online or call (617) 404-3417 for a free consultation today.
 Our team is selective in taking cases, which gives us the ability to provide each client with personalized attention and detail.